 No one knows the cause of endometriosis, but evidence is mounting that it is not caused by retrograde menstruation.
 Retrograde menstruation is when menstrual blood leaks out of the tubes into the pelvis and these bits of endometrium implant themselves in the pelvis where they land and grow into endometriosis.
 This 100-year-old theory has never been proven and has so many holes in it at this point that the likelihood of it being true seems almost impossible.
 Unfortunately, many ineffective treatment options are based on this still unproven theory.

 While there are several theories to the cause of endometriosis – and there may indeed be multiple factors and causes playing into why a person has it – the best fitting theory of origin is Mulleriosis.
 This proposes that endometriosis is due to a developmental defect in the formation of the Mullerian duct system when we are embryos.
-The Mullerian duct is the very beginnings of the female reproductive system.
+The Mullerian duct is the very beginnings of the reproductive system that will later form the fallopian tubes, uterus, uterine cervix, and superior aspect of the vagina.
 Cells that are laid down during its formation may have abnormal migration (they may not go to the right spot) or abnormal differentiation (when a cell changes from one cell type to another) and later develop into endometriosis.

-In fact, endometriosis has been found during autopsy in some female fetuses (who died for other reasons) at around the same rate, 10%, that it is found in the female population today.
+In fact, endometriosis has been found during autopsy in some fetuses assigned female at birth (who died for other reasons) at around the same rate, 10%, that it is found in the population of people assigned female at birth today.
 The theory of embryonic origin explains:

 - how endo can be found anywhere in the body.

-- how endo has been found in around 20 biological males.
-This is because as fetuses have both the male and female reproductive tracts during the first 6-8 weeks in the womb.
-One regresses and the other develops, so the fetus becomes either male or female, continuing to develop that specific tract.
-However, cells from the track that regressed can remain behind.
+- how endo has been reported in the medical literature in around 20 people assigned male at birth.
+This is because as fetuses, we have the beginnings of both the biologically male and female reproductive tracts during the first 6-8 weeks in the womb.
+Typically, one regresses and the other develops, so the fetus becomes either biologically male or female, continuing to develop that specific tract.
+However, cells from the reproductive track that regressed can remain behind.

 - why endo is found in embryonic patterns in the body, doesn’t typically spread, and has low recurrence after true excision.